appdev-lessons/intro-to-database-architecture/content.md

 Relational databases are the workhorses of computing.
 There are other kinds of databases for specialized purposes (graph databases, vector databases, etc); but relational databases drive the main functionality of most cloud-based software.

-Don't let the fancy name throw you — relational databases are a set of tables — like an almanac.
-Each table has headings and entries, or columns and rows; and we perform lookups to find information that we want.
+Don't let the fancy name throw you — relational databases are nothing more than a set of tables, like you'd find in an almanac.
+Each table has headings and entries, or columns and rows; and we perform lookups to find information that we're interested in.
 I don't want you to think about databases as software at all.
 Try to think of them as just paper, like almanacs or clipboards.

-We have to be able to describe the routine we would go through to do these lookups manually, as humans, if we had the tables printed out on paper.
+In order to write our apps, we first have to be able to describe the manual routine we would go through to do these lookups, as humans, if we had the tables printed out on paper.
 Computers are faster at doing them than us, but computers can only do the same, simple operations that we can — filtering based on criteria, sorting, counting, and cross-referencing rows in tables.

 ## One strategy for database architecture

+There are many approaches that database designers use to come up with a database design (or "schema") for a given problem space.
+Here is a common one:

-- **We** (the developers) figure out the main _things_, or _nouns_, in our problem space while domain modeling.
+- We figure out the main _things_, or _nouns_, in our problem space.
 These things are candidates to be **tables**.
 - For each thing, we figure out which _attributes_ we need to keep track of.
 These attributes are candidates to be columns in that table.
-- We (the developers) create the tables and columns we identified.
+- We draw out the tables and columns we identified.
+Then we simulate user actions and make sure that our design can support them all.

 In a relational database, all user actions translate to creating, reading, updating, or deleting **rows** in the tables that the developers have created.

 We say "create, read, update, or delete" so often — the fundamental 4 operations that all user actions map to — that, in the industry, we abbreviate it to **CRUD**.

-Note: Users cannot create tables, or add columns to tables.
-They can only CRUD **rows** in existing tables.

 ## Database design constraints

 ### Constraint one

-Users actions can CRUD rows within existing tables, but **cannot add new tables or columns**.
+Users actions can trigger CRUDing **rows** within existing tables, but **cannot trigger adding new tables or columns**.

 We, the developers, will create all tables and columns up front, when we design and deploy the application.